Hyatt’s Kennedy 89 Hotel Frankfurt Opens January 2026, Hopefully

 Kennedy 89, a Hyatt Unbound Collection property

-Kennedy 89 Frankfurt is expected to open in late 2023.
+Kennedy 89 Frankfurt is now accepting reservations for stays as of January 15, 2026.
 This property will join Hyatt’s Unbound Collection, which is Hyatt’s collection of independent properties.

 The project is being marketed as a 5-star hotel that will feature 14 stories: